MCxQC/Hello-World/README.md

 Frequently Asked Questions (FAQ) https://www.autohotkey.com/docs/v2/FAQ.htm

+- Since AHK is not multithreaded It is strongly reccomended lauch another script when event function execute The script is constanly checking/looping through all the events

+AHK Single threaded

+Priority is assigned to critical monitoring methods, which may result in GUIs freezing briefly and not resizing properly.

+## Window
+- WinEvent, When Universal Windows Platform (UWP) apps are maximized or unmaximized, WinMinMax monitoring fails to function correctly.
+This is the result of the SetWinEventHook function not sending messages thus the function not being called.

 ## Device
-- The device ID of certain devices might change, so it could be better to select only the device name.
-I'm not sure which device is affected or the reason behind it.
+- The device ID of certain devices might change.
+I'm not sure which device ID is affected or the reason behind it.
 I tested about a dozen devices, and the issue only occurred with a TV connected via HDMI.

-# Known Issue:
+## Process
 If the script closes abruptly, the script's WMI event registrations might not unregister properly.
 This can cause "WMI Provider Host" (WmiPrvSE.exe) to continue consuming CPU usage even if the script is no longer running.
 You can monitor it by checking the CPU usage of "WMI Provider Host" in Task Manager.
 To restore "WMI Provider Host" to its normal behavior, you can either restart the